-- Research performed by SiriusDecisions shows that the number-one inhibitor to sales achieving quota is “inability to communicate value message.”
-In other words, if your sales force cannot communicate why your solution is different, better and worth more, there’s nothing your sales strategy can do to fix that.
+- Research performed by SiriusDecisions shows that the number-one inhibitor to Sales achieving quota is an “inability to communicate a value message.”

 - In corresponding research in which SiriusDecisions asked executive customers about the quality of interactions with salespeople, only 10 percent said sales calls provide enough value to warrant the time they spent on them.

 - A Forrester Research study revealed that only 15 percent of sales calls add enough value, according to executives surveyed.

 - The Forrester study also showed that just seven percent of surveyed executives say they would probably schedule a follow-up.